mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h4>Experiment 37</h4>

-<p align="justify">Here, the pedestrian speed is normal (walking style) during the experiment</a>.
+<p align="justify">Here, the pedestrian speed is normal (walking style) during the experiment.
 The video of this experiment was recorded but due to a computer SSD hard disk failure, unfortunately it could not be retrieved.
 Stride #{33, 34, 41, 43, 60} annotations are slightly corrected after coarse examination of detected stride indexes on IMU data, i.e., the magnitudes of acceleration and angular velocity vectors.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |